Rick Archer's Note: It is my hope that my

 fighting had taken over two hours.
 The stealth

 attack had been a very dangerous plan.
 One

 mistake and a German with an automatic weapon could

 have wiped them all out.
 But it was worth the

-first German Resistance Unit to fall at
+Resistance Unit to fall that day.

-got even better.
+quickly got better.
 Shortly

 after Dawson's Company G moved out on its way to